 This section provides details on how Kyverno handles HA scenarios.

-Webhook server is where Kyverno receives and processes admission requests.
-This controller does not require a leader-election.
-When Kyverno runs multiple instances, the Service will distribute the admission requests across different instances.
+The webhook server is where Kyverno receives and processes admission requests.
+This controller does not require leader election.
+When Kyverno runs multiple instances, the Kubernetes Service will distribute the admission requests across different Kyverno instances.